Templeogue: Literature

 The poet Austin Clarke lived in Bridge House beside Templeogue Bridge, which spans the River Dodder.
 After his death, there was a proposal to preserve the house and his library of 6,500 books as a memorial.
 This was not possible owing to long-term plans to demolish the house and widen the road.
-The old Templeogue Bridge, built in 1800, and Bridge House were removed and a new bridge was opened by Councillor Mrs. Bernie Malone, Chairman Dublin City Council on 11 December 1984, which was renamed Austin Clarke Bridge in his honour.
+The old Templeogue Bridge, built in 1800, and Bridge House were removed and a new bridge at the same location was opened by Councillor Mrs. Bernie Malone, Chairman Dublin City Council on 11 December 1984, which was renamed Austin Clarke Bridge in his honour.

+The novelists Mary Beckett, Charles Lever, and Flora Shaw resided in Templeogue as did journalists Ursula Halligan and Michael Mills, and radio music host Larry Gogan.

+Sculpture

+An outdoor bronze sculpture in Templeogue Village, Love All by Irish artist Rachel Joynt, was unveiled by the mayor of South Dublin, Billy Gogarty, on 14 July 2007.
+Commissioned by the South Dublin County Council and installed near the Templeogue Tennis Club, the 1.1 metre artwork depicts a tennis ball which, on closer scrutiny, reveals a miniature world including streets, road traffic, houses, people, and mountains, and the seam of the tennis ball resembles a winding river with bridges, inspired by the local River Dodder.
+The tennis-ball world rotates on its axle like a globe on its axis, when pushed.

+Cuisine

+The spice bag, Ireland's most popular fast food item during the 2010s and 2020s, was invented at the Sunflower restaurant in the Orwell Shopping Centre in Templeogue in 2006.
+It usually consists of chicken, chips, stir-fried vegetables, and hot seasonings.
+In 2025, the term "spice bag" was added to the Oxford English Dictionary, and the dictionary credited the Sunflower as the source of the term.